wxWidgets/wxWidgets/docs/readme.txt

 Installation
 ------------

-wxWidgets needs to be compiled before you can test out the samples or write your own applications.
+Unless you have downloaded the binaries for your compiler, you will need to build wxWidgets before you can test out the samples or write your own applications.
 For installation information, please see the install.txt file in the docs subdirectory appropriate for the platform you use.

 Licence information